 This means you should obtain an optimum unit size that provides around 3,000 pounds of pressure per square inch.

-A 3,000 PSI pressure washer is the right size for the stubborn most tasks as it can exert highest force that is typically needed to break paint off the wood surface.
+A 3,000 PSI pressure washer is the right size for the stubborn most tasks as it can exert the highest force that is typically needed to break paint off the wood surface.

-If you have flaking/peeling paint on the surface, that is already removed from the surface but needs cleaning, you can even use a pressure washer size that ranges from 1,200 PSI to 2,500 PSI.
+If you have flaking/peeling paint or rust on the surface, that is already removed from the surface but needs cleaning, you can even use a pressure washer size that ranges from 1,200 PSI to 2,500 PSI.

 Anything less than that does not have the power to remove paint.